cjprybol/reproducibility-via-singularity/README.md

 time to run < 10 minutes on a modern laptop with decent download rates (10 Mb/s?)

 Requiring little more effort for others than the wait required to perform the computation, this simplicity of reproducability lowers the barrier for others to investigate your work.
-Together, this encourages responsible research conduct and increases the rate of knowledge transfer.
+This encourages responsible research conduct and increases the rate of knowledge transfer.

 # What is Singularity?